Are You Ready to Take the Project Management Professional (PMP)® Exam?

 - Scored at least 80-85% on the last two full-length practice exams?
 This may seem like a high benchmark but we’ve observed that students who achieve this score almost always pass the exam on their first attempt.

-- Achieved Target (75-85%) or Above Target (above 85%) scores on every Process Group?
-Every Knowledge Area?
+- Achieved Target (75-85%) or Above Target (above 85%) scores on every Domain?
 We define these percentages as Target or Above Target based on our experience.

 - Finished at least two full-length practice exams with at least 30 minutes left?
 The time kept at the end of your exam is critically important.
 You need to be able to revisit marked questions, and make sure you have an answer for each question.